Weenkus/deep-learning-local-enviroment-setup/README.md

 ### 1. Install Dependencies
 ### 2. Verify Install

-Run this to verify first step (probably need to restart terminal if docker was added to sudo users, heck just restart your whole machine)
+Run this to verify the first step (you will probably need to restart the terminal if docker was added to sudo users.
+Heck, just restart your whole machine).
   ```bash
   docker run --runtime=nvidia --rm nvidia/cuda:9.0-base nvidia-smi
   ```

 ### 3. Create a Deep Learning Container
-Create a docker container (the `-v` maps your local file sytem to docker one `/workspace` so that you can access those files from inside docker.
+Create a docker container (the `-v` maps your local file sytem to docker one `/workspace` so that you can access those files from inside docker).

   * [TensorFlow](https://www.tensorflow.org/)
      ```bash